jasoneckert/WASTC/Part 1 Topic 1 - Virtual Machine & Virtual Switch Setup.md

-# Virtual Switches in Hyper-V
+# Virtual Switches in Hyper-V:
 ![image](https://user-images.githubusercontent.com/40586970/170838173-0cc0b4d3-446f-48b9-aec9-2cb17879f983.png)

 - Default Virtual Switch on Win11 = virtual NAT router

+# Steps:
 1. Download the ISO for Windows Server 2019 (Datacenter) from https://portal.azure.com (we don’t need the key)

 2. Ensure that your Win10 host has Hyper-V installed.
 If not, upgrade to Win10 Pro or Education (https://portal.azure.com)